arista-netdevops-community/ansible-cvp-avd-toi/labs/lab12-avd-eos-config-gen-extension/README.md

 # Verify the rendered device documentation
 $ more documentation/devices/spine1.md

+# Change the NTP authentication value in spine1.yml and test the cli and doc rendering
+# Always test the different possible scenarios to make sure the rendering works well in all use cases
+# Test deploying the configuration on a switch to make sure the rendered EOS syntax is correct
 ```

 __3. Extend EOS CLI Config Generation Role with a New Feature__